SoMa

 American Bookbinders Museum

 North America's lone bookbinding museum, with 16th-century hand-binding tools alongside 19th-century industrial machinery (much of it functioning).
 Self-guided audio tour runs about 63 minutes.
-355 Clementina in SoMa; $15 adult, $12 senior/youth, kids under 10 free.
+On Clementina in SoMa; $15 adult, $12 senior/youth, kids under 10 free.
 Tuesday through Saturday, 10am to 4pm.

 Cloudflare Lava Lamps